 Creating Drill-Down Reports in SSRS

 Drill-down reports allow users to view summary data and then expand to see more details.
-This dynamic functionality enhances the interactivity of reports.
+This is a practical way to keep reports tidy while still showing the detail when needed.

 Steps for Drill-Down Reports: